yoozzeek/company-x-test-task-1/README.md

 Jaeger for traces, and Graphana for metrics visualization.

 1. Run `docker compose up --build`.
-2. Open Jaeger dashboard `http://localhost:11111` to see requests and traces.
+2. Open Jaeger UI `http://localhost:16686` to see requests and traces.
-3. Open Graphana charts `http://localhost:111111` to see live metrics.